tresabhi/blitzkit/docs/technical/bkni.md

 - The weights and biases are not dynamic and their formulation is not transparent
 - WN8 values do not asymptote under extreme conditions resulting in meaninglessly large or negative values
 - WN8 has too many digits; it doesn't make sense to differentiate between players with sub-one-thousandth's worth of precision

+### Why "BlitzKit" in "BkNI"?

+I believe that BkNI is far too complex for other developers to even bother implementing so it will probably stay native to BlitzKit.
+However, anyone is welcome to use BkNI!

 ## Preface